The Cape Cod Climate Change Collaborative

 Become a Member

-The Cape Cod Climate Change Collaborative’s is thrilled to announce the third annual Net Zero Roundtable Conference, being held on Thursday, October 23, 2020.
-This year we’re going totally virtual and you’re invited!
+The Cape Cod Climate Change Collaborative held its third annual – and first 100% virtual – Net Zero Roundtable Conference, on Friday, October 23, 2020.

-This event will showcase economic programs, clean energy impacts, jobs, training, and entrepreneurial opportunities for growth and activism that will help kickstart a robust, just, and equitable economic recovery while moving the region toward a carbon-free future.
-This conference is offered at no cost to participants thanks to the generosity of our sponsors and patrons.
+This event showcased economic programs, clean energy impacts, jobs, training, and entrepreneurial opportunities for growth and activism that will help kickstart a robust, just, and equitable economic recovery while moving the region toward a carbon-free future.
+This conference was offered at no cost to participants thanks to the generosity of our sponsors and patrons.

 The Collaborative’s Mission